 Dr. Padlewski, is a Registered Naturopathic Doctor with the College of Naturopaths of Ontario (CONO).
 He received his Bachelor of Naturopathic Medicine from the Canadian College of Naturopathic Medicine (CCNM).
 He has also completed accredited training in Eye Movement Desensitization and Reprocessing (EMDR)* from EMDRIA.
 For more information on Naturopathic Medicine click here.

-Services are offered at three locations including Sandy Hill in Ottawa, Carp and his rural home retreat near Clayton, Ontario.
+Services are offered at two locations including, Sandy Hill in Ottawa and his rural home retreat near Clayton, Ontario.
 House visits are also available.
 You can book an appointment online in the contact and booking section.